Home Run Davos

 Description

-The K20 route of the legendary Swissalpine Irontrail can now be used and trained on throughout the entire summer season.
-The shortened training route from Davos over the Dischma to the Jakobshorn is ideal for training or preparing for the race.
+The K20 route of the legendary Swissalpine Irontrail can now be used and trained all summer long.
+The shortened training route from Davos via the Dischma to Jakobshorn is ideal for training or preparation for the race.

 Directions

-Trail runners start from the Jakobshorn parking lot or at the Davos Sports Center.
-From Mattastrasse, after the Hänggis restaurant, take a small path left up into the Mattawald.
-Running left, follow the gently ascending trail over 6 km into the Dischma valley.
-The trail winds idyllically further into the romantic valley, past rushing streams and small alpine huts.
-A perfect start before the ascent begins at Teufi.
+Trail runners start from the Jakobshorn parking lot or at the Davos sports center.
+From Mattastrasse, after the Hänggis restaurant, turn left up a small path into the Mattawald.
+Running left, follow the gently ascending trail for 6 km into the Dischma valley.
+The trail idyllically winds further into the romantic valley, past rushing streams and small alpine huts.
+A perfect entry before the ascent begins at Teufi.

-Over a little more than 5 km, you reach the highest point of the route via the Stillbergalp, the Jakobshorn at 2,569 m above sea level.
-From there, you can enjoy a wonderful view of Davos and the surrounding area.
+Over slightly more than 5 km, you reach the highest point of the route, Jakobshorn at 2,569 m above sea level, via the Stillbergalp.
+From there, you can enjoy a wonderful view of Davos and the surroundings.
 To enjoy this, a stop at the Sun Peak restaurant is inviting.

-From here, you can return to Davos Platz with the Jakobshorn cable car.
-This allows active uphill training without having to endure tiring descents.
+From here, you can return to Davos Platz using the Jakobshorn cable car.
+This allows for active uphill training without the effort of difficult descents.
 Alternatively, you can also return to Davos via the descending trail.
-The trail follows the ridge over Brämabüel to the Ischalp, where there is another option for a descent or you can continue on the trail via the Mattawald back to Davos.
+The trail follows the ridge over Brämabüel to Ischalp, where another downhill option is available, or you can continue on the trail through the Mattawald back to Davos.

 Directions